miningplanet/but-x/README.md

 #### Stop Explorer (Use for Testing)

-To stop the explorer running with `npm start` you can end the process with the key combination `CTRL+C` in the terminal that is running the explorer, or from another terminal you can use one of the following cmds (be sure to run from within the explorer directory):
+To stop the explorer running with `npm start` you can end the process with the key combination `CTRL+C` in the terminal that is running the explorer, or from another terminal you can use one of the following commands (be sure to run from within the explorer directory):

 ```
 npm stop